cwpearson/cuda-experiments/README.md

 Check write performance impact of set read mostly, with increasing number of GPUs that have a read-only copy of the page.

-Check gpu-gpu direct access performance
+Check peer access enable on GPU coherence bandwidth